 Logistics between London, York, and Edinburgh

 York is perfectly situated between London and Edinburgh and is a great way to break up the journey.
-The earlier you book your tickets the better chance you’ll have at getting a cheaper price as the cheapest tickets sell out quickly.
+The earlier you book your tickets the better as the cheapest tickets sell out quickly.
 You can book up to 3 month in advance.

 Both train stations in York and Edinburgh are walking distance to the city center.
 Trains typically have WiFi, though it’s usually spotty.
 But honestly, you should put your phone away and look out the window.
-The views you’ll get are beautiful and will give you a taste of the English countryside.
+The views are beautiful and will give you a taste of the English countryside.

 London to York Train

 The London to York train takes less than 2 hours.
-The National Rail offers non-stop service from Kings Cross station about every 30 minutes or so.
+The National Rail offers non-stop service from Kings Cross station every 30 minutes or so.

 York to Edinburgh Train

-The Edinburgh Waverley train station is located right in the city center and perfectly situated between Old Town and New Town, so there is a good chance you will be walking distance to your hotel.
-Uber is available in Edinburgh if you booked a hotel outside the city center.
+The Edinburgh Waverley train station is located right in the city center and perfectly situated between Old Town and New Town, so there's a good chance you'll be walking distance to your hotel.

 Have more or less time on your UK itinerary?

-If you have less than 10 days for your UK itinerary, I recommend taking 1 day off of Edinburgh.
-It will make for a hurried visit, but you will still be able to see the main sights.
+If you have less than 10 days for your UK itinerary, I recommend spending just one day in York.
+It will make for a hurried visit, but you'll still be able to see the main sights.